felias-fogg/dw-link/docs/manual.md

 ### 4.4 Configuring dw-link by setting compile-time constants

 Usually, it should not be necessary to change a compile-time constant in dw-link.
 I will nevertheless document all these constants here.
-If you want to change one of them them, you can do that when using `arduino-cli` by using the `--build-property` option or by changing the value in the source code.
+If you want to change one of them, you can do that when using `arduino-cli` by using the `--build-property` option or by changing the value in the source code.

  Name | Default | Meaning
  --- | --- | ---